aywan/k8sapp/charts/README.md

-awapp: A helm charts for Kubernetes application
+k8sapp: A helm charts for Kubernetes application
 ================================================

 Run of deployment for the service that satisfied of Kubernetes requirements